-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wilmot - Hill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Wilmot - Hill isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wilmot - Hill are a mix of both white- and blue-collar jobs.
 Overall, Wilmot - Hill is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Wilmot - Hill who work in management occupations (9.94%), sales jobs (8.91%), and healthcare (8.63%).

 Also of interest is that Wilmot - Hill has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Wilmot - Hill citizens is very high relative to the national average among all cities (21.84%): 34.89% of adults in Wilmot - Hill have a bachelor's degree or even advanced degree.
+The population of Wilmot - Hill is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.89% of adults in Wilmot - Hill have a bachelor's degree or even advanced degree.

 The per capita income in Wilmot - Hill in 2022 was $43,055, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $172,220 for a family of four.
 However, Wilmot - Hill contains both very wealthy and poor people as well.